 - 6a.
-At the end of the second year a Certificate of Qualification may be granted by Royal Roads Military College to any student who has successfully completed the first and second year of their programs of studies at that institution. - 6b.
-At the end of the first and third year a Certificate of Qualification may be granted by Royal Roads Military College to any student who has successfully completed with first class honours without supplements that year of their programs of studies at that institution. - 6c.
-Upon completion of any graduate short course, such as the METOC Short Course in Oceanography, a certificate of qualification may be granted to any student who has successfully completed the course.
+At the end of the Second Year a Certificate of Qualification may be granted by Royal Roads Military College to any student who has successfully completed the First and Second Year of their programs of studies at that institution. - 6b.
+At the end of the First and Third Year a Certificate of Qualification may be granted by Royal Roads Military College to any student who has successfully completed with first class honours without supplementals that year of their programs of studies at that institution. - 6c.
+A certificate of qualification may be granted by Royal Roads Military College to any student who has successfully completed a program approved by Faculty Council for a Special Graduate Student or a short course such as the METOC Short Course in Oceanography.